ShoppinPal/StockUp/docs/local-ide-remote-docker.md

         * Once done, it will generate files for you as per the values you specified.
     * then run the command `docker-compose run nodejs npm run generate-env -e=worker` for generating `worker.env` for warehouse worker service.
     * `@Bhushan001` we need `worker2.env` as well
+    * Once these env files are generated, you can go ahead and run the terraform scripts in the next step to add-on [SQS](https://aws.amazon.com/sqs/) infrastructure.
 1. On master, move to the terraform directory: `cd $WAREHOUSE_HOME/terraform`
     * Use `$WAREHOUSE_HOME/terraform/example.tfvars.file` as template: